mathigon/textbooks/content/graph-theory/content.md

 ## Graphs in Everyday Life

 We have seen many different applications of graph theory in the previous chapters, although some of them were a bit contrived.
-It turns out, however, that graphs are at the very foundation of many objects, concepts and processes in everyday life.
+However, it turns out that graphs are at the very foundation of many objects, concepts and processes in everyday life.

 ::: column.grow